aspnetzero/documents/doc/Development-Guide-Angular.md

 **.NET Core Compatibility**

-Since SignalR is not ready yet for .NET Core, SignalR integration is disabled if you select .NET Core as your base framework.
+SignalR is ready to use with .NET Core, SignalR integration is enabled as well, if you select .NET Core as your base framework.

 ### Token Based Authentication